onetoneisme/blackjack/units_refactored/CF for operators/Basic/002 Cloud Foundry Main Concepts/05_Cloud Foundry's CLI installation.md

     $ cf --version
     cf version 6.14.0+2654a47-2015-11-18

-Note the version number will likely vary.
+Note that the version number will likely vary.